 Ah, the slide template.
 When I help train business teams one of the first things I have them do when they start to design a presentation is to close their computer.
 We are used to using a slide template as a crutch we forget to use our brains to create better stories.
 One of the lessons I teach during the Presentation Workshop is how to create a presentation in under 10 minutes.
 To do this, I have teams stand and find a space to use sticky notes to map out their upcoming presentation.
 The images below are a team of business analysts for IDC.com in one of my Presentation Workshops.
 In just 10 minutes, participants created over 140 slide ideas they plan to use in their next presentation.
 The great thing about this exercise is that in a matter of minutes each participant created a captivating story that was far more interesting than a slide with five bullets on it.

-5. Don't close sales deals
+5. Bad presentations don't close sales

 Bad sales presentation bore the audience.
 Nobody likes to sit through a long and boring sales presentation.
 They cost your company money, and they don't land new contracts.
 Right now, take a minute and think about how your sales team presents to potential clients.
 Is the sales deck tired and boring?
 Does it share valuable case studies?
 Is the team excited about sharing it with the client or are they relying on their sales abilities?
 What if you could change all that with one workshop.
 That's what The Presentation Workshop accomplishes for companies.
 It helps companies land more sales, share engaging information and helps build buy-in from your sales team.